nebuly-ai/nos/docs/en/docs/dynamic-gpu-partitioning.md

 ## Getting started with MPS partitioning

-> ⚠️ [Multi-Process Service (MPS)](https://docs.nvidia.com/deploy/mps/index.html) is supported only by NVIDIA GPUs
+!!! warning
-> based on Volta and newer architectures.
+    [Multi-Process Service (MPS)](https://docs.nvidia.com/deploy/mps/index.html) is supported only by NVIDIA GPUs based on Volta and newer architectures.

 ### Prerequisites